Service Design Project Course

-For grades and course certificates, please get in touch with firstname.lastname@example.org
+For grades and course certificates, please contact firstname.lastname@example.org

 Todistukset ja opintosuoritusotteet - in Finnish: http://avoin.aalto.fi/fi/studies/certificates/

-This course's main aim is the course participant ability to utilise individual service design (SD) expertise in the practical development of an innovative project.
-The participant understands service characteristics and knows how to consider when redesigning or developing innovative SD concepts.
-Then, the learner gets familiar with the design process and utilising appropriate SD tools at a particular stage of project development.
-At the end of the course, the participant applies gained SD knowledge during the practical project of selected (sustainable) services by proposing innovative systemic, strategic and user experiences solutions and concepts.
+The main aim of this course is the student's ability to utilise individual service design (SD) expertise in the practical development of an innovative project.
+The student understands service characteristics and knows how to take these into account when redesigning or developing innovative SD concepts.
+Then, she/he gets familiar with the design process and utilising appropriate SD tools at a particular stage of project development.
+At the end of the course, the student demonstrates an application of gained SD knowledge during the course on the practical project of selected (sustainable) services by proposing innovative systemic, strategic and user experiences solutions and concepts.

 Content and Structure

-The course structure supports' student learning and gaining SD skills in various ways: through readings, lectures, discussions, blog reflections and practical exercises of utilising various SD tools.
-Course participants are encouraged to examine the given project theme holistically from the sophisticated systemic level, strategic and business perspective, to individual service user experiences.
+The course structure supports' student learning and gaining SD skills in several different means: through readings, lectures, discussions, blog reflections and practical exercises of utilising various SD tools.
+Students are encouraged to examine the given project theme holistically from the sophisticated systemic level, strategic and business perspective up to individual service user experiences.

-First, the participants employ design principles, selected strategic and business strategies, systems thinking, and SD tools with chosen Finnish company or public organisation.
-The learner gets familiar with relevant terminology related to digital complexity (DX, DXP, CX, digital platforms, AI, AR, VR, blockchain technology, IoT) and ethical and social implications of digitalisation for future socio-cultural systems.
-This assist participant in planning advanced SD strategies in digital environments.
+First, student, employ design principles, selected strategic and business strategies, systems thinking, and SD tools with chosen Finnish company or public organisation.
+Then, he/she gets familiar with relevant terminology related to digital complexity (DX, DXP, CX, digital platforms, AI, AR, VR, blockchain technology, IoT) and ethical and social implications of digitalisation for future socio-cultural systems.
+This him/her assist in planning advance SD strategies in digital environments.
 The third set of lectures introduces what future SD trends are.
-The learner examines service providers' perspectives and user sides by adopting several essential and specific SD tools.
+During the course, the student examines service providers' perspective as well as user side by adopting different essential and specific SD tools.
 The set of lectures concludes with prototyping and visualisation techniques.
-Last but not least, participant works on a given project together with a project mentor had the opportunity to visit (virtually) an SD agency and listen to a talk of selected academic and industry-related guest speakers.
+Last but not least, the student is working on a given project together with project mentor, had the opportunity to visit (virtually) an SD agency and listen to a talk of selected academic and industry-related guest speaker.

 After this course, the student accomplishes in

-2. Collecting qualitative and quantitative data and insides in the specific context of a group project with ethical procedures in their mind.
-Collected insides allow learners to understand user's and stakeholders' needs and behaviours to design meaningful service value propositions;
+2. collecting qualitative and quantitate data and insides in the specific context of her/his project with ethical procedures in their mind.
+This gives him/her to understand user's and stakeholders' needs and behaviours to design meaningful service value propositions;

-4. Facilitating (if proper) co-design workshops with professionals from various disciplines to generate new business opportunity areas in the context of a selected enterprise;
+4. facilitating (if proper) co-design workshops with professionals from different disciplines, to generate new business opportunity areas in the context of a selected enterprise;

-5. Translating digital complexity with utilising systems thinking to minimise friction between the user and digital interfaces;
+5. translating digital complexity with utilising systems thinking wit the aim to minimise friction between the user and digital interfaces;

-6. Recognising future trends to predict strategic service business expansions in diverse domains and contexts and
+6. recognising future trends to predict strategic service business expansions in different domains and contexts and

-7. Constructively reflect on a group project progress, learning, lectures, (virtual) visits and other projects theme.
+7. constructively reflect on a group project progress, learning, lectures, (virtual) visits and her/his and other projects theme.

-At the first lecture, the teacher presents a specific project that the course participant is working on.
-Besides, project mentors also might provide particular material.
+Is announced at the first lecture and it is related to individual lectures and a specific project that student is working.
+Besides, project mentors also might provide a particular material.